gevg/bit/README.md

 - [ ] Add examples to documentation.
 - [ ] Introduction of parameterized types as soon as they become available in the `go` language.
 - [ ] 2D Fenwick tree?
-- [ ] Cache-related performance improvements for large arrays at the cost of the zero allocation BIT construction?
+- [ ] Cache-related performance improvements for large arrays at the cost of zero allocation BIT construction?
 - [ ] An alternative implementation of some features in assemby using AVX2 SIMD?

 ## License